 Insider advice on how to succeed at CGI assessment centres and interviews

 CGI’s assessment centre is an opportunity for CGI to get to learn more about you as a person and see you in action in a number of assessment exercises.
-They typically consist of an interview, group exercise and written exercise; in rare cases, you may be invited to a second interview on another day.
+They typically consist of an interview, group exercise and written exercise (though is some rare cases, you may be invited to a second interview on another day.)

 The written exercise at CGI takes the form of a report and the brief will be given on the day.
 ‘There’s nothing that they need to, or can even, prepare in advance of the day.
 Candidates just need to respond to the brief within the time restrictions,’ says Maria.
 This exercise allows recruiters to assess whether you have the writing skills to produce formal reports and other essential forms of business communication, as well as whether you’ve understood the brief correctly.
 Maria adds, ‘people can get nervous about the written exercise, so it’s important to realise that it’s not there to catch you out.’

 - Spelling and grammar are important